Pigeons (Columba livia)

 Pigeons build simple nests made up of a few twigs linked together.
 When with large numbers of pigeons, they will lay eggs directly on a protected surface.
 They will build nests on almost any raised, flat surface including; building ledges, bridges, air conditioner units and window sills.
 The female will lay several eggs at a time which take approximately eighteen days to hatch.
 Fledglings (baby birds) take just over a month to leave the nest.

-Summary: Remove and deter pigeons through the use of falconry (birds of prey), netting, and ledge protection systems.
+Summary: Remove and deter pigeons through the use of trapping, falconry (birds of prey), netting, and ledge protection systems.
 Guaranteed Results!